Chiswick Timeline of Writers & Books: A quick guide

 In September 2019, Sir Peter Blake unveiled a huge image of his Chiswick Empire collage near Turnham Green tube station, at the launch of the ‘Fourth Plinth for W4’ project, curated by Abundance London.

-The Chiswick Empire: Brentford & Chiswick Local History Society
+– The Chiswick Empire: Brentford & Chiswick Local History Society

-The Chiswick Empire: The Music Hall and Theatre History site, dedicated to Arthur Lloyd
+– The Chiswick Empire: The Music Hall and Theatre History site, dedicated to Arthur Lloyd

-The Chiswick Empire: Cinema Treasures
+– The Chiswick Empire: Cinema Treasures

-The Golden Age of Theatre and Cinema in Chiswick: ChiswickW4.com
+– The Golden Age of Theatre and Cinema in Chiswick: ChiswickW4.com

-Chiswick Playhouse (from 1985 to October 2019, the Tabard Theatre) in Bath Road W4 is an intimate, 90-seat theatre close to Turnham Green tube station.
-It was renamed in recognition of Chiswick’s great theatrical heritage, 60 years after the closure of the Chiswick Empire.
-The theatre was opened in 1985 above the Tabard Pub, a popular and historic local landmark.
+Theatre at the Tabard in Bath Road W4 is an intimate, 80-seat theatre close to Turnham Green tube station.
+Opened in 1985 as the ‘Tabard Theatre of New Writing’, the theatre above the Tabard pub was founded by the actress Andrea Black, with the help of the playwright Sam Dowling, the actor Ron Forfar and the playwright Dale Reynolds.
 It quickly built a strong reputation for new writing.
 Over the years it has played a key role in the development of London Theatre, acclaimed for its professional work and extremely popular within the community of West London.
+It operated as the Tabard Theatre until 2019, when it was renamed Chiswick Playhouse.
+In 2022, it reopened as Theatre at the Tabard under Simon Reilly and Sarah Reilly of Take Note Theatre.

 The Andrew Lloyd Webber Foundation Theatre at ArtsEd (the Arts Educational Schools) stages high-quality productions of plays and musicals by its graduating students.
 Tickets are on sale to the public but tend to sell out fast.
 ArtsEd alumni include: Julie Andrews, Angela Lansbury, Darcey Bussell, Adam Cooper, Nigel Havers, Bonnie Langford, Martin Clunes, Samantha Barks, Arlene Phillips, Janie Dee, Laura Haddock, Jac Yarrow, Lashana Lynch, Miriam-Teak Lee, Charlie Brooks, Nigel Harman, Tuppence Middleton, Danny Mac, Scarlett Strallen, Summer Strallen and Zizi Strallen.

-ArtsEd – What’s On
+– ArtsEd – What’s On

-ArtsEd – From Miss Marple to Hamilton, a history – The Chiswick Calendar
+– ArtsEd – From Miss Marple to Hamilton, a history: The Chiswick Calendar

 The Q Theatre near Kew Bridge was a thriving theatre from the 1930s to the 1950s.
 “The first works of aspiring playwrights such as Terence Rattigan and William Douglas Home were performed at the Q and mega stars such as Peggy Ashcroft, Vivien Leigh, Margaret Lockwood, Joan Collins, Anthony Quayle, Sean Connery and Dirk Bogarde trod the boards here early in their careers” – Gill Clegg, BCLHS (link below).

-The Q Theatre: Cinema Treasures
+– The Q Theatre: Cinema Treasures

-The Q Theatre: BrentfordTW8.com
+– The Q Theatre: BrentfordTW8.com

-The Q Theatre: Brentford & Chiswick Local History Society
+– The Q Theatre: Brentford & Chiswick Local History Society

 Theatre West 4 (TW4) celebrated 50 years of amateur drama in 2014.
 The group’s original venue was Chiswick Town Hall and it now performs at the Questors Studio Theatre in Ealing.
 The playwright Jimmie Chinn wrote two plays especially for Theatre West Four, one of which, Straight and Narrow, became a huge West End hit starring Nicholas Lyndhurst (see Corona Stage Academy below) .

-Theatre West 4, celebrating 50 years of amateur drama: ChiswickW4.com
+– Theatre West 4, celebrating 50 years of amateur drama: ChiswickW4.com

-Ballet Rambert – Timeline
+– Ballet Rambert – Timeline

 Corona Stage Academy: This stage school, founded in Chiswick, was responsible for training Dennis Waterman, Nicholas Lyndhurst, Jane Asher and Michele Dotrice.
 It was started by Rona Knight, who trained as a dancer and lived with her family at 537 Chiswick High Road.
 In 1936 the Knight family and the school moved to 26 Wellesley Road.
 In 1955 the Corona Academy moved to 16 Ravenscourt Avenue, W6.
 It closed in 1989.

-Corona Stage Academy: Brentford & Chiswick Local History Society
+– Corona Stage Academy: Brentford & Chiswick Local History Society

 Chiswick Theatre Arts was founded in September 2008 by its Principal Miss Georgina Burns.
 Although CTA is a very young school it has grown rapidly with new students discovering CTA by word of mouth.
 The school started life in a very small studio on the popular Devonshire Road W4 and then expanded to larger purpose designed premises in Belmont Road at the beginning of 2010.
 Two of its pupils have taken lead roles in Disney’s Dumbo and Matilda in the West End.